marsbroshok/mlops-labs/labs/lab-13-kfp-cicd/README.md

 1. Uploads the pipeline to the KFP environment
 1. Pushes the trainer and base images to your project's **Container Registry**

+Although the KFP backend supports pipeline versioning, this feature has not been yet enable through the **KFP** CLI.
+As a temporary workaround, in the **Cloud Build** configuration a value of the `TAG_NAME` variable is appended to the name of the pipeline.

 The **Cloud Build** workflow configuration uses both standard and custom [Cloud Build builders](https://cloud.google.com/cloud-build/docs/cloud-builders).
 The custom builder encapsulates **KFP CLI**.

+Review the `cloudbuild.yaml` file to understand how the CI/CD workflow is implemented and how environment specific settings are abstracted using **Cloud Build** variables.

 #### Creating KFP CLI builder